Air Fryer Blackberry Cobbler Biscuits

 Let cool for 3 minutes and serve warm with a scoop of vanilla ice cream on top.

-Fluffy air fryer blackberry cobbler biscuits
+Air fryer blackberry cobbler biscuits on a plate

 Tips